Seminar Notes

 Ex/Shemoth 12:27

 “...
-You shall say, "It is a Passover slaughtering to (Yahuah) who passed over the houses of the sons of Israel in Egypt when He smote the Egyptians, but spared our households."
+You shall say, "It is a Passover slaughtering to Yahuah who passed over the houses of the sons of Yisharal in Egypt when He smote the Egyptians, but spared our households."

-The lamb is selected on the 10th day of the first moon, and Yahushua entered Yerushalyim on a donkey on this day:
+The lamb is selected on the 10th day of the first moon, and Yahusha entered Yerushalyim on a donkey on this day:

 BARUCH HABA BASHEM YAHUAH